Railway electrification in Scotland: Twenty-first century history

 Scotland electrification is using innovation to achieve its aims.
 Resiliency of the power supply is considered key and discontinuous electrification with Battery EMUs being used to achieve intermediate goals.

 The HLOS- High Level Output Statement for Scotland for CP7 reaffirmed commitment to a rolling programme of electrification and other upgrades.
+An invitation to tender was sent out on 29 November 2023 for electrification and associated works.